bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 Death & Mayhem went all-in on aesthetics this year, especially the in-person aspects.
 This manifested in a few ways: most of my experience with this in-person was from my two visits to the Gala and the radio playing music and the occasional weather report[^weatherreport] in the background, but they also spruced up the website with environmental storytelling and stuff.
 Things like the puzzle icons in the hidden room in Papa's Study tying Baby to the prologue or photos of Katrina showing her police badge, well before the respective meta answer spells it out.
 All in all, it seemed like they really wanted you to be invested in the plot (a reasonable reaction to the fact that the plot was a lot less present for 2024).

-I did like what I saw—perhaps if I had chosen to spend more time at the Gala[^gala] I'd have more to say on the positive impact.
+I did like what I saw; perhaps if I had chosen to spend more time at the Gala[^gala] I'd have more to say on the positive impact.
 Unfortunately, and more saliently to my personal experience, added aesthetics also has the significantly more visible downside of introducing red herrings.
 Our experience on the metas, and particularly Chinatown and Paper Trail, were quite marred by this, especially given potentially-meaningful text that turned out to be nothing but set dressing.
 (A lot of our hints were just "this thing is not relevant to the puzzle".)

 Personally, I love when aesthetics plays into the puzzle in a pleasing way.
 But it's an incredibly delicate balance to strike.
 I know firsthand from 2024: I tried to evoke a particular aesthetic in the design for Asphodel, but the aesthetic part caused an entirely-wrong initial assumption on the first testsolve.
 The puzzle that got left on the cutting-room floor had a similar issue, even when I made specific efforts to differentiate signal from noise—and it's left a (figurative) scar on my right hemisphere that I've been struggling to bridge over.
 (There were other factors to these, too, and they certainly didn't help—but I attribute these primarily to prioritizing aesthetics.)